 As a treasurer, I keep a close eye on the financial side of the festival.
 We are self-funding and rely mostly on valuable participants’ donation and local advertising.
 It’s essential the festival generates sufficient funds to run each year.
 In my day job, I run a local hospitality and property business.

 I have watched the festival grow it adds to the rich culture offer in the Chichester and surrounding areas.
 I am proud to be a volunteer on the committee.
 In my spare time, I enjoy the lovely Sussex countryside or spending the odd afternoon at my beach hut in the Witterings.

 I’m Canon Chancellor at Chichester Cathedral, where I have a particular responsibility for education, art and culture.
 Alongside my duties at the Cathedral, I’m a Governor and Visiting Fellow at the University of Chichester, a Director of the Oxmarket Gallery, and a governor of the Prebendal School.

 The Cathedral has a long association with the Festival and it’s huge fun and a great privilege to sustain this venerable friendship between these two great institutions of our city.

-My day job is a freelance translator but my background is marketing and my main hobby is choral singing.
+My day job is as a freelance translator but my background is marketing and one of my hobbies is choral singing.
 I run musicinportsmouth.co.uk, a local classical music events and news website.

-I am delighted when we have been able to communicate excitement about any of the events we are promoting.
+I am delighted when we are able to communicate excitement about any of the events we are promoting.
 It is wonderful working with a supportive and effective festival team.
-I’m the architect of this new website, which was re-launched on 1 March 2021.
+I’m the architect of this new website, which was re-launched in March 2021.